imrany/.config/git-config.md

+# Git global configurations
-hint: Using 'master' as the name for the initial branch.
+_hint: Using 'master' as the name for the initial branch.
 This default branch name
 hint: is subject to change.
-To configure the initial branch name to use
+To configure the initial branch name to use_
 ## Make a global main branch
 ```bash
 git config --global init.defaultBranch <name>